lammps/lammps/doc/rst/Errors_warnings.rst

 *Improper style in data file differs from currently defined improper style* Self-explanatory.

+*Impropers are defined but no improper style is set* The topology contains impropers, but there are no improper forces computed since there was no improper\_style command.

 *Inconsistent image flags*
    The image flags for a pair on bonded atoms appear to be inconsistent.
    Inconsistent means that when the coordinates of the two atoms are